Skip to main content

 Yes, long COVID can cause low libido through several mechanisms: post-viral fatigue, autonomic dysfunction (problems with the automatic nervous system), and direct hormonal effects.
 Some men have measurable drops in testosterone after COVID infection.
 We test, treat, and pace rehabilitation rather than push through it.

 Cannabis affects libido in dose-dependent and unpredictable ways.
 Occasional use may lower inhibition and help some couples.
-Daily use, especially of high-THC products, can lower testosterone, suppress motivation, and dull genital sensation.
+Daily use, particularly of high-THC products, can lower testosterone, suppress motivation, and dull genital sensation.
 If you use cannabis daily and have low libido, a two-to-four-week pause is worth trying.

 The relationship side of low libido is often the most important and most under-addressed piece.
 Unresolved conflict, resentment, or mismatched desire styles will not be fixed by a hormone panel.
-I refer to a sex-positive Philly therapist when the biology is clean and desire is still off.
+I refer to a sex-positive Philly therapist when the biology is clear and desire is still off.
 There is no shame in this.
 It is often the missing piece.

 ApoB (Apolipoprotein B, a marker of every cholesterol particle that can clog arteries) matters for libido because erectile and clitoral function rely on tiny blood vessels that are the first to suffer from atherosclerosis.
-We treat ApoB aggressively in patients with erectile dysfunction or low arousal because the same plumbing supplies the heart and brain.
+We treat ApoB proactively in patients with erectile dysfunction or low arousal because the same plumbing supplies the heart and brain.

 Related Intelligence